 Do you need a few tips to manage the grocery store, and even to cook for your homeschool household?
 I’ve those here.

 There are so many chicken recipes, the mind whirls at deciding on a favourite.
-So I choose the one I really used nearly every Tuesday all of last winter: Butter Chicken.
+So I choose the one I really used nearly every Tuesday of one winter: Butter Chicken.

 When once I was entirely unfamiliar with flavours of Indian food, I actually expected the bird to be slathered in butter…which does sound appetizing though, doesn’t it?

 Christopher Columbus tried to find the NorthWest passage to India for a reason: spices.
 Any Indian dish has a lot of spice.
-For the kiddos, the notion might be incomprehensible…a guarantee plate wastage on Tuesday nights, so start them with sample sizes.
-And to be kind, turn down the spice proportions if required, and they will do fine.
-In my family, trouble lies in serving tomatoes, not spices.
+And to be kind to kiddos unfamiliar with a lot of spice, turn down the spice proportions if required.
+In my family, our trouble lies in serving tomatoes, not spices.

 Chop an onion.
-Slice off his ends, peel and slice him down the middle.
+Slice off its ends, peel and slice it down the middle.
 Lay him flat and slice sideways, then chop, chop, chop (not nearly as fast as those TV chefs) but throw him in the electric frying pan with a little oil and chopped garlic cloves (the more the merrier) and you have the beginning of every great meal.

 Prep your garam masala…Or buy it from the store.
 I didn’t have cardamom this eve, but no one but me will notice.
 A solid tablespoon of the mix will do.